react2svelte/swipeable/README.md

 />
 ```

-Please have a look at the [react-swipable documentation](https://www.npmjs.com/package/react-swipeable) for additional information.
+Please have a look at the [react-swipeable documentation](https://www.npmjs.com/package/react-swipeable) for additional information.

 ## Swipe event data